Texas Labor Laws Guide

 Prohibited occupations for 16 and 17-year-olds

-Furthermore, minors aged 16 and 17 in Texas are not allowed to work in the following occupations (except for the occupations marked with an asterisk (*) which apply to 16 and 17-year-olds employed as apprentices or student learners):
+Furthermore, minors aged 16 and 17 in Texas are not allowed to work in the following occupations (except for the occupations marked with an asterisk (*), which apply to 16 and 17-year-olds employed as apprentices or student learners:

-Extensive list of prohibited jobs for Texas minors
+🎓 Extensive list of prohibited jobs for Texas minors

 Texas hiring laws

-It is considered an unlawful employment practice if an employer, employment agency, labor organization, or training program fails or refuses to hire, limits, segregates, classifies, or discriminates in any other manner against an individual based on their:
+It’s considered an unlawful employment practice if an employer, employment agency, labor organization, or training program fails or refuses to hire, limits, segregates, classifies, or discriminates in any other manner against an individual based on their:

 Right-to-work law in Texas

-This means that an employee may not be denied or conditioned in terms of employment based on their membership or non-membership in a labor union or organization.
+Texas is another right-to-work state.
+This means that an employee may not be denied or conditioned on employment based on their membership or non-membership in a labor union or organization.

 Furthermore, no employer, officer, agent, representative, or member of a labor union may receive or demand fees from a non-union member as a condition for employment.

-Under Texas law “workers must be protected without regard to whether they are unionized; The right to work is the right to live.
+Under Texas law, “workers must be protected without regard to whether they are unionized; The right to work is the right to live.

 Texas termination laws

 Texas employers may terminate their employees at any time and for any reason or no reason at all.
+This employment law is called employment-at-will.

 Similarly, under this law, employees in Texas can quit their jobs at any time and for any reason or no reason at all.